 The challenge is that cats are not exactly party animals.
 As a matter of fact, most of the things that we typically associate with parties, like loud music, lots of people, rowdy games, and noisemakers, would send most felines scurrying under the nearest bed for the duration of the event.

-So clearly, if you’re going to throw a party for your cat, it has to be planned with his special needs in mind.
+So clearly, if you’re wondering how to throw a party for your cat, it has to be planned with his special needs in mind.
 You know your cat better than anyone else, so once you get going you’ll probably surprise yourself with plenty of cat-centric party ideas.
 But here are a few ideas and suggestions to get you started.

 Cats are usually more active at night, so an evening or night party will be right up their alley.